Currency of Ecuador: Countermarked coin

-The 1832 countermark was intended solely for coin minted at Bogotá (Cundinamarca) between 1815 and 1821.
-But coins of below-standard fineness had been minted at Bogotá in 1823–1826, but dated 1821, and most were put into circulation in the Quito department during the Gran Colombia period.
+The 1832 countermark was intended solely for coins minted at Bogotá (Cundinamarca) between 1815 and 1821.
+But coins of below-standard fineness had been minted at Bogotá in 1823–1826 but dated 1821, and most were put into circulation in the Quito department during the Gran Colombia period.

 Coins of Cundinamarca and Granada, dated 1818–1821, counterstamped 'MdQ' (quantities unknown):